d33bs/set-website/_posts/2023-02-13-Git-Practices.md

        checkout main
 ```

-_An example git diagram showing learner branch being merged with main after review._
+_An example git diagram showing learner branch based off main._

 Following the course assignment workflow, the diagram above shows an in-progress `learner` branch based off of the `main` branch.
 When the `learner` branch is created, we bring into it everything we know from `main` (the course) so far in the form of [commits](https://github.com/git-guides/git-commit), or groups of changes to various files.
 [Branching](https://github.com/git-guides#create-a-branch) allows us to make consistent and well described changes based on what's already happened without impacting others work in the meantime.

-The following are some practices to keep in mind when it comes to branching:

 > Branching best practices:
 >
-> - Keep the name and work with branches dedicated to a specific and focused purpose.
-For example: a branch named `fix-docs-links` might entail work related to fixing HTTP links within documentation.
+> - __Keep the name and work with branches dedicated to a specific and focused purpose.__ For example: a branch named `fix-links-in-docs` might entail work related to fixing HTTP links within documentation.
-> - Consider the use of [Github Forks](https://docs.github.com/en/get-started/quickstart/fork-a-repo) (along with branches within the fork) to help further isolate and enrich work potential.
+> - __Consider the use of [Github Forks](https://docs.github.com/en/get-started/quickstart/fork-a-repo)__ (along with branches within the fork) to help further isolate and enrich work potential.
 Forks also allow remixing existing work into new possibilities.
-> - Commits on any branch represent small chunks of a cohesive idea which will eventually be brought to `main`.
-Keep in mind the saying [_festina lente_](https://en.wikipedia.org/wiki/Festina_lente) or __"make haste, slowly"__.
-In other words, it may be beneficial to be consistent with small, gradual commits to avoid a rushed or incomplete submission.
+> - __[_festina lente_](https://en.wikipedia.org/wiki/Festina_lente) or "make haste, slowly":__ Commits on any branch represent small chunks of a cohesive idea which will eventually be brought to `main`.
+It is often beneficial to be consistent with small, gradual commits to avoid a rushed or incomplete submission.
+The same applies more generally for software; taking time upfront to do things well can mean time saved later.

-## Reviewing Branch Work for Main
+## Reviewing the Branch

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'default' , 'themeVariables': {